 - Allow your child to handle money

-- Opt for healthy food options
+- Teach them to opt for healthy food options

 - Go to the toilet independently